aws-amplify/amplify-swift/CONTRIBUTING.md

 ```
 GitHub provides additional documentation on [forking a repository](https://help.github.com/articles/fork-a-repo/).

+The Amplify iOS framework has been divided into multiple Xcode projects:

+- Core - Amplify.xcworkspace - Includes high level category interfaces and shared interfaces.
+Shared components including Hub.
+- API - AmplifyPlugins/API/APICategoryPlugin.xcworkspace
+- Analytics - AmplifyPlugins/Analytics/AnalyticsCategoryPlugin.xcworkspace
+- DataStore - AmplifyPlugins/DataStore/DataStoreCategoryPlugin.xcworkspace
+- Predictions - AmplifyPlugins/Predictions/PredictionsCategoryPlugin.xcworkspace
+- Storage - AmplifyPlugins/Storage/StoragePlugin.xcworkspace

-The project itself is broken up into various Xcode projects so it's important to understand what you want to change and open the correct project.
-At the root of the project there is an Xcode project/workspace called Amplify.
-The Amplify project contains all the models and interfaces that we expose for each category so all the generic parts of a category live here.
-If you wanted for instance to add another API to the Storage category, you might start by running `pod install` right at the root and opening the Amplify workspace and heading to the Storage folder like below:
+Prior to making changes, you will need to run `pod install` in the directory that you intend to make changes in.
+For example, if you wanted to add another API to the Storage category, you might start by running `pod install` at the root of the project and open the Amplify Core workspace and heading to the Storage folder with the commands below:

 ```
 cd amplify-ios